ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 The `Sink` is inheriting from the `GenericSink`.
 In the constructor we pass the fifos : input fifos first (output fifos are always following the input fifos when they are used.
 For a sink, we have no output fifos).

-In the template parameters ,we pass the type/length for each io : input first then followed by outputs (when there are some outputs).
+In the template parameters , we pass the type/length for each io : input first then followed by outputs (when there are some outputs).

-The node must have a run function which is implementing the processing.
+The node must have a `run` function which is implementing the processing.

+The `prepareForRunning` function is used only in dynamic / asynchronous mode.
+But it must be defined (even if not used) in static / synchronous mode or the code won#t build.

-Here we just dump to stdout the content of the buffer.
+Here the sink is just dumping to stdout the content of the buffer.
 The amount of data read by `getReadBuffer` is defined in the `GenericSink` and is coming from the template parameter.

 The `Source` definition is very similar: